Suzanna-Linn/slua/docs/beta.md

 LLEvents:on("touch_start", myTouches)</code></pre>

+## Constants TRUE and FALSE don't exist

+The LSL constants TRUE and FALSE that still existed in SLua Alpha are now undefined.
+- In SLua Alpha FALSE is evaluated as truthy.
+- In SLua Beta TRUE is evaluated as falsy.

+Don't use them!

 ### Compatibility, library llcompat

 Some LL functions change they behaviour.
-These changes are explained in the next two sections.
+These changes are explained in the next three sections.

 We have the library **llcompat** with the LL functions unchanged.
 To use them as in SLua Alpha (and LSL) we need to add, at the start of the script:
 - <code class="language-sluab">ll = llcompat</code>